Sylv-ctr/IHMProject-androidApp/README.md

 # IHMProject-androidApp
-School project about User Interface Design
+School project about User Interface Design and ergonomic practices.